Bites and Aggressive Animals

 Seek medical attention.
 Wash any wounds and see a physician.
 In the case of bites requiring immediate medical attention, an Animal Control Officer will take a report from the victim at an emergency room or at their home after they have been treated.

 Report the bite.
 A bite should be reported as soon as possible to MACC.
-It is a legal requirement that bites be reported by attending physicians.
 An accurate description of the dog and its location will enable MACC to contact the owner, quarantine the dog, and take other appropriate actions.